rohtakpat314/riscvcpu/README.md

 Day 2: researched RV32I, datapath, control logic, and microarchitecture

-Day 3: designed a fully functinal register file (reg_file.sv) --> still need to make a testbench (reg_file_tb.sv), which will be created tomorrow.
+Day 3: designed a fully functinal register file (reg_file.sv) --> still need to make a testbench (reg_file_tb.sv), which will be created soon

-Day 4: finished pc and instruction memory components for single-cycle
+Day 4: finished progrma counter and instruction memory components for the single-cycle design